VictorWesterlund/reflect-rules-plugin/README.md

 `Type::ARRAY`, `Type::OBJECT`|Array size or object key count to be smaller or equal to provided value

 **`max()` will not have an effect on [`Type`](#types)s not provided in this list.**

+Will set a `Error::VALUE_MAX_ERROR` error on the current scope and property if failed